Document conversion with SensusAccess

 SensusAccess users must only use this service to convert files with data listed as low and moderate in the UMD Data Classification Standards.
 This service cannot be used for documents containing FERPA data.

 All copyright provisions apply to the use of the SensusAccess service.
-Individuals submitting files for conversion must have appropriate copyright permission to upload materials to SensusAccess (i.e., you own the copyright, you are using the material under fair use or the disabilities provisions of copyright law).
+Individuals may only upload files to SensusAccess for conversion if such use is permitted under copyright law (i.e., you own the copyright, have obtained permission from the owner, or are using the material under fair use or the disabilities provisions of copyright law).
 Note that the resulting file likely has the same copyright restrictions as the original.
 Direct questions about Copyrights to firstname.lastname@example.org.

 The quality of a conversion is dependent upon the quality of the original document.